 What countries are banning Roundup?

 Since the International Agency on Research on Cancer found glyphosate to be probably carcinogenic in 2015, several countries have banned or restricted glyphosate use.
-Austria became the first EU country to ban glyphosate in July 2019.
+According to the European Commission, glyphosate is currently approved for use in the European Union until Dec.
+15, 2022.
+However, Austria became the first EU country to ban glyphosate in July 2019.
 Germany announced in September that it will begin phasing out the controversial weedkiller by 2023.
-Countries that have some sort of legislation around glyphosate include:
+Other countries that have some sort of legislation around glyphosate include:

 - Sri Lanka